alvgaona/libmat/README.md

 # libmat

-A linear algebra library in Pure C
+A linear algebra library in pure C